Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Legal expert evaluation

 \subsubsection{General descriptions}

-\paragraph{Annotation process} Annotators are asked to follow the given order when they perform annotations: \begin{itemize} \item Read the violated article(s) in the case concerned; \item Evaluate only global rationale support and global rationale sufficiency criteria.
+\paragraph{Annotation process} Annotators are asked to follow the steps below when performing the annotations: \begin{itemize} \item Read the violated article(s) in the case concerned. \item Evaluate only global rationale support and global rationale sufficiency criteria.
 Provide also your confidence level to the answer with one of the letters of L, M and H, which stand for low, medium and high confidence, respectively; \item Evaluate the local rationale support criterion after the previous 2 criteria analysis is done; \item Evaluate post-sufficiency analysis as in the sufficiency analysis.
-This time, you can use your knowledge on the legal case. \end{itemize} \paragraph{What is a rationale?} An uninterrupted area of highlighted text counts as a single rationale.
-Even if the rationale is interrupted only by a single non-highlighted word, it splits one rationale into in two.
-Then, these two rationales have distinct labels.
+This time, you may draw on your broader knowledge of the legal case. \end{itemize} \paragraph{What is a rationale?} An uninterrupted area of highlighted text counts as a single rationale.
+Even if the rationale is interrupted only by a single non-highlighted word, it splits one rationale into two.
+These two rationales then receive distinct labels.
 Even when the highlighted area of text crosses from one paragraph to the next, we still mark it as a single rationale and assign one label.